rinalds98/Savory-Junction/README.md

         - Delete Button - deletes the user's reservation.

 - **Log-In/Log-Out/Register Pages**
-- The log-In/Log-Out/Register sections are managed by OAuth Library
+- The log-In/Log-Out/Register sections are managed by OAuth Library.

     - **Register page**
         - If a username has already been used the user will get an error stating that a user already exists with that name.